hteramoto2/mvpn-browser/README.md

 ```

 #### Step 3
-Micro VPN Browser app's Android Package Name is already used on Google PlayStore.
-Any builds without modifying the package name will be rejected from PlayStore and Managed PlayStore.
+Micro VPN Browser app's Android Package Name is already used on Google Play Store.
+Any builds without modifying the package name will be rejected from Play Store and Managed Play Store.
 To change the Package Name, create a debug.properties file at the project root folder.
 The contents may look like below.  **Note:** Do not use double quotes for these values.

 ```
 appPackageName=com.yourcompany.yourapp